 - 8 cups chicken stock/broth or vegetable broth

-- extra olive oil, parmesan cheese, and fresh ground black pepper for serving.
+- extra olive oil, parmesan or Romano cheese, and fresh ground black pepper for serving

 Instructions

-- In a large pot, heat the olive oil (2 tablespoons) and sauté the onions and celery over medium high heat until softened and starting to brown (about 3 minutes).
+- In a large pot or Dutch oven, heat the 2 tablespoons extra-virgin olive oil and sauté the diced 1 onion and diced 2 stalks celery over medium high heat until softened and starting to brown (about 3 minutes).

-- Add the 2 cloves minced garlic and fresh thyme (1 teaspoon); stir until fragrant (about 1 minute).
+- Add the minced 2 cloves garlic and stir until fragrant (about 1 minute).

 Notes